Manby/Turing-Machine/README.md

 * R:        Run machine automatically

 #### When the machine is running:
-* P:        Pause execution
+* P:        Pause animation
+* Esc:      Stop machine

 #### When the machine is paused:
-* P:        Unpause execution
+* P:        Unpause animation

 #### When the machine has stopped:
 * Left:     Move head left
 * Right:    Move head right
 * Up:       Raise head
 * Down:     Lower head

 (Manually raising/lowering the head has no practical purpose, only demonstrational purpose.)